Skip to main content

 Things to consider

 • Visa requirements: Some countries or regions, such as the Schengen Area in Europe, have specific visa requirements that are directly tied to the validity period of your passport.
-For example, Schengen Area countries typically require a passport to be valid for at least three months beyond the intended date of departure from the Schengen zone.
+For example, Schengen Area countries typically require a passport to be valid for at least three months beyond the intended departure date from the Schengen zone.

 • Name changes: If your name has changed due to marriage, divorce, or other reasons, you will need to obtain a new passport reflecting your updated name rather than simply renewing your existing passport.
 This usually involves submitting additional documentation to support the name change.